-- Do not include assets or income from United States Covernment employment (e.g., salary, FERS, and Thrift Savings Plan account) - Assets that were acquired separately from your business, employment, or other income-generating activities (e.g., assumption put these assets in Part 6 instead.
+- Do not include assets or income from United States Government employment (e.g., salary, FERS, and Thrift Savings Plan account). - Assets that were acquired separately from your business, employment, or other income-generating activities (e.g., assets purchased through a brokerage account).
+Report these assets in Part 6 instead.